muddpunch/FarCry-ToolKit/docs/recon/phase-4-cli.md

 entry 40. `verify roundtrip` reproduced the 68,052-byte FAT and 182,265,474-byte DAT byte-for-byte with matching SHA-256 values; `verify replacement` preserved every untouched entry and the complete original DAT prefix while reproducing the selected payload hash exactly.

+Framework-dependent `win-x64` Release publication was validated for both `Dunia.Cli.exe` and `Dunia.Toolkit.exe`; the published CLI help executed successfully from the isolated output directory.